sphinx-gallery/sphinx-gallery/doc/configuration.rst

 object but you will have to ensure that the ``__repr__`` is stable across runs.
 See :ref:`stable_repr` for details.

-We recommend that you use the :class:`sphinx_gallery.sorting.FunctionSortKey` because it will ensure that the ``__repr__`` is stable across runs.
+If you do this, we recommend that you use the :class:`sphinx_gallery.sorting.FunctionSortKey` because it will ensure that the ``__repr__`` is stable across runs.

 :class:`sphinx_gallery.sorting.FunctionSortKey` takes a function on init.